WILLIAM BAZIOTES: artist quotes on painting and biography facts

 -The eye seems to be responding to something living.

-* William Baziotes, art statement on perception: “Modern Artists in America”‘, R. Motherwell, A. Reinhardt and B. Karpel, eds., First series, New York 1952, p.
+* William Baziotes, the collective famous art statement on perception: “Modern Artists in America”‘, R. Motherwell, A. Reinhardt and B. Karpel, eds., First series, New York 1952, p.
 100

 - As for the subject matter in my painting… … it is very often an incidental thing in the background, elusive and unclear, that really stirred me.

-* Baziotes, a statement on his own painting art: “Fifteen Americans”, exhibition catalogue, Museum of Modern Art, 1952 p.
+* Baziotes, an explaining statement by the great artist on his painting art: “Fifteen Americans”, exhibition catalogue, Museum of Modern Art, 1952 p.
 12

 - I think when a man first discovers that two and two is four, there is ‘beauty’ in that; and we can see why.
 But if people stand and look at the moon and one says ‘I think it’s just beautiful tonight’ and the other says ‘The moon makes me feel awful’ we are both ‘clear’.
 A geometric shape – we know why we like it; and an unreasonable shape; it has a certain mystery that we recognise as real; but it is difficult to put these things in an objective way. (remark in the Artists Session at Studio 35, 1950, fh)

-* William Baziotes, quote on beauty and shape in painting: “Abstract Expressionism Creators and Critics”, ed. by Clifford Ross, Abrams Publishers New York 1990, p.
+* William Baziotes, his art quote on beauty and shape in painting: “Abstract Expressionism Creators and Critics”, ed. by Clifford Ross, Abrams Publishers New York 1990, p.
 221

 - One hundred artists introduce us to one hundred worlds.

-* Baziotes’ statement on the uniqueness in art: ‘Artists Club’, January 8, 1952; as quoted in “Abstract Expressionist Painting in America”, W.C, Seitz, Cambridge Massachusetts 1983, p.
+* Baziotes’ famous statement on the uniqueness and individual perception in modern art: ‘Artists Club’, January 8, 1952; as quoted in “Abstract Expressionist Painting in America”, W.C, Seitz, Cambridge Massachusetts 1983, p.
 136

 -There is always an unconscious collaboration among artists… …the artist who imagine himself a Robinson Crusoe is either a primitive or a fool.

-* Baziotes, his quote on the interrelations between artists: text for a symposium in 1954; as quoted in “William Baziotes – paintings and drawings”, ed. by Michael Preble, Peggy Guggenheim Collection, Venice, 2004, p.
+* Baziotes, an art quote on the interrelations between the surrounding artists in his artistic life in New York: text for a symposium in 1954; as quoted in “William Baziotes – paintings and drawings”, ed. by Michael Preble, Peggy Guggenheim Collection, Venice, 2004, p.
 18

 - The talk was mostly of ideas in painting (among the many artists, as De Kooning and Pollock, employed in the Work Project Administration, called WPA, in the 1930s, fh).
 There was an unconscious collaboration between artists.
 Whether you agreed or disagreed was of no consequence.
 It was exciting and you were compelled to paint over your head… …If your painting was criticized adversely, you either imitated someone to give it importance, or you simply suffered and painted harder to make your feelings on canvas convincing… …What does happen when artists meet is that we are able to see more clearly the unfolding of character as time goes on.

-* William Baziotes, artist quote on the unconscious collaboration between artist in creating painting art: text in symposium ‘The Creative process’, ‘Art Digest’ Vol. 28, no 8, 15; January 1954, p.
+* William Baziotes, artist quote on the unconscious collaboration between great American artists in creating painting art: text in symposium ‘The Creative process’, ‘Art Digest’ Vol. 28, no 8, 15; January 1954, p.
 33

 - I cannot evolve any concrete theory about painting.
 What happens on the canvas is unpredictable and surprising to me…

-* Baziotes’ statement on the impossibility to make predictable theory on his own painting: ‘Willem de Kooning’, Moma Bulletin pp. 6,7; as quoted in “Abstract Expressionist Painting in America”, W.C, Seitz, Cambridge Massachusetts 1983, p.
+* quote of Baziotes’ famous art statement on the impossibility to make predictable theory on his own painting: ‘Willem de Kooning’, Moma Bulletin pp. 6,7; as quoted in “Abstract Expressionist Painting in America”, W.C, Seitz, Cambridge Massachusetts 1983, p.
 135

 - My whole intention in painting is to make a thing poetical; but not poetical in a literary sense.
 I want something that evokes mood, a background, a stage set for certain characters that are playing certain parts.
 When I paint I do not consider myself an abstractionist in the sense that I’m trying to create beautiful forms that fit together like a puzzle.
 The things in my painting are intended to strike something that is an emotional involvement – that has to do with the human personality and all the mysteries of life, not simply colors or abstract balances.
 To me, it’s all reality.